 You sleep more deeply and peacefully than ever.
 Taste becomes explosive — everything delicious or revolting.

 In sustaining this activity — extended, continuous exertion — there's a surreal wonder in watching your body change.
 Your very physicality sharpens.
 Fat burns off (despite eating and eating and eating).
 You whittle yourself down to the elemental components of pure muscle and bone.
 And on a mountain, standing there naked in the freezing cold in the morning, catching a glimpse of yourself in a dirty mirror, you think that you look both utterly homeless and pehaps hopeless, but also like a superhero.

 "You climb up, you climb down.
 What's the point?"

-There is the painfully obvious response: to see the raw beauty of nature in front of you, to taste new foods, to interact with mountain villagers, to forge new friendships, to, you know, challenge yourself — in a sense, to embrace adventure.
+There is the obvious response: to stand before nature writ raw, to taste new tastes at new heights, to brush against the humanity of the mountain villagers, to forge new friendships, to, you know, challenge yourself — in a sense, to embrace adventure.

 The Daumal quote continues: There is an art of conducting oneself in the lower regions by the memory of what one saw higher up.
 When one can no longer see, one can at least still know.